-Inter-university Master's Degree in Quaternary Archaeology and Human Evolution (Erasmus Mundus) - 10th edition
+Inter-University Master's Degree in Quaternary Archaeology and Human Evolution (Erasmus Mundus) - 6th edition

 This master's degree has three main areas: research into human palaeoecology and prehistory, palaeoanthropology, geology and palaeoontology of the Quaternary; archaeological intervention; and the management, conservation and socialisation of archaeological heritage.
 It shares objectives and educational activities with the degrees in History and Anthropology and Human Evolution through introductory subjects to a specialisation in archaeology.